BjMrq/MunchAndLearn/Terraform/README.md

 We first need to deploy the infrastructure needed to serve our application, let's do it with terraform

 #### Init Backend
-Terraform need to keep track of the "state" of our system, it does it in a state file that can be in different places, terraform cloud or a s3 bucket or on local environment (in this example simply local environment, but not recommended if working with others)
+Terraform need to keep track of the "state" of our system, it does it in a state file that can be in different places, in terraform cloud or a in s3 bucket or on local environment (in this example simply local environment, but not recommended if you are working with others and you need the state to be shared)
 ```
 terraform init
 ```